maxmarsc/dave/README.md

 It will install the python dave modules, the debuggers bindings, and the `dave` cli tool to help manage your dave installation.

+You don't trust the script ?
+Check the [Manual Installation Guide](./MANUAL_INSTALLATION.md)

-*Python* : Python support is limited and requires a different installation method, see the section below
+*Python* : Python support is limited, deprecated and requires a different installation method, see the section below

 ---